 Explore Azure Monitor Azure Cosmos DB insights

 Azure Cosmos DB insights provides a view of the overall performance, failures, capacity, and operational health of all your Azure Cosmos DB resources in a unified interactive experience.
-This article will help you understand the benefits of this new monitoring experience, and how you can modify and adapt the experience to fit the unique needs of your organization.
+This article helps you understand the benefits of this new monitoring experience, and how you can modify and adapt the experience to fit the unique needs of your organization.

 Introduction